devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 > [!WARNING] Layout and layout.
 > In a very unfortunate choice of vocabulary, the word layout is used to designed two different things in Cockpitdecks.
 > 1. [[Layout|Common layouts]] are sets of pages.
 A deck must reference a layout, that is a deck must reference a set of pages it will load and propose to the user.
 A common layout is just a folder that contains pages to be loaded on a deck.
-> 2. Virtual or Web Deck layout are arrangement of buttons, encoders, and hardware images on the web page of a virtual or web deck.
+> 2. Web Deck layout are arrangement of buttons, encoders, and hardware images on the web page of a web deck.
 They are quickly created, saved, and edited with the Deck Designer tool.
 Look at the above image, Deck Designer allows the user to add, remove, resize different elements to interact with over the background image.
 This arrangement of elements is also awkwardly called a layout.
 Sorry.
 Fortunately, the second meaning of layout is less frequent, and only used by Web Deck designers.

-The virtual deck can then be used with the same background image, and each button, encoder, or hardware image will be laid over the background at the very precise defined position and size.
+The web deck can then be used with the same background image, and each button, encoder, or hardware image will be laid over the background at the very precise defined position and size.

 Of course, manual tweaking of position and sizes is sometimes necessary, but the gross work of estimation is completed in fun time.
 For instance image size may need to be evenly rounded to the same value for aesthetic layouts.